WHAT IS LOW SEX DRIVE / Low Libido?

 We strongly advocate for an integrated approach to addressing women’s sexual desire and believe that there is no “magic bullet.”
 We know that a practical application of physiological testing and treatment in tandem with the psychosexual assessment, diagnosis and counseling work best.
 Treatments might include:

-- Hormones: We think of hormones as the “base coat paint” for sexual functioning.
+We think of hormones as the “base coat paint” for sexual functioning.
 If women’s levels are absent or too low, often nothing sexual seems to work.
 Generally, treatment starts with testing current levels of Testosterone, Estrogen, SHBG –s as well as Prolactin.
-We want to discount any other conditions that may be causing the low desire.
+We want to discount any other conditions that may be causing the low libido.
 We will often treat with testosterone or estrogen therapy.
 This can take the form of topical treatments, patches, pumps, or pellets inserted into the buttocks.
+Learn more

-Pregnancy and lactation can wreak havoc with a woman’s hormone levels and they may not return to pre-pregnancy levels for a long time after the birth of a child, if ever.
+Pregnancy and lactation can wreak havoc with a woman’s hormone levels.
+They may not return to pre-pregnancy levels for a long time after the birth of a child, if ever.
 Hormones are a critical component of normal sexual response.
 Low levels of testosterone-related hormones, estrogens and DHEA-S can contribute significantly to a woman’s low sex drive.

-Both vaginal deliveries and C-sections can put stress on different parts of the woman’s body by damaging nerves, stretching muscles or just causing irritation.
+Both vaginal deliveries and C-sections can put stress on different parts of the woman’s body.
+Damaging nerves, stretching muscles or just causing irritation.
 Some of these symptoms may go away after some time; others may not.

 The addition of children into a couple’s marriage and sex life is a complicated mix of joy and stress.
 Though often delighted at the birth of a child, women and couples are often not prepared for the additional stress a child puts on the body and the relationship.
 A complicated mix of psychological and physiological components often result in a woman who, although quite interested in sex prior to bearing children, experiences a low drive for sex after childbirth.